 What is an HMO?

-All properties meeting the HMO definition need to ensure that they comply with the Management of Houses in Multiple Occupation Regulations 2006.
-These regulations, produced by the government, require anyone who manages an HMO to observe proper standards of repair, cleanliness and maintenance throughout the property.
+All properties meeting the above HMO definition need to ensure that they comply with the Management of Houses in Multiple Occupation Regulations 2006.
+These regulations, produced by the government, require anyone who manages an HMO observes proper standards of repair, cleanliness and maintenance throughout the property.

-In addition, some HMOs will also require a licence from the council if they meet the following criteria:
+In addition, some HMOs will also require a licence from the council if the property meets the following criteria:

-- are occupied by five or more people in two or more households; AND
+- occupied by five or more people, forming two or more households; AND

-- share facilities such as kitchen, bathroom or laundry.
+- tenants share facilities such as kitchen or bathrooms